 - Not as much rear legroom as competitors

-The Porsche 718 Boxster is the cheapest convertible in Porsche’s line-up.
+Porsche’s 718 Boxster is the cheapest convertible in the brands line-up.
 It’s a two-seater, rear-wheel drive mid-engine sports car with a strong engine, sharp handling and an excellent gearbox.

 It’s also thousands of pounds cheaper than the rival Jaguar F-Type.

-The entry level 718 Boxster generates 295bhp and goes from 0-62mph in 5.2 seconds.
+In entry level form the 718 Boxster generates 295bhp and goes from 0-62mph in 5.2 seconds.
 The handling’s responsive, the steering’s precise and there’s not a single bit of body roll.

 Buyers also have the choice of a standard six-speed manual gearbox and an automatic alternative.
 The former is better for racers; the latter for day-to-day life – the choice is yours.

 Inside, you’ll find well-positioned pedals, supportive seats and a seven-inch touchscreen interface fitted to an upright dashboard.
 Features include Bluetooth, DAB and Apple Play.